Harry Houghton: Spying career

 Houghton was appointed to the Admiralty Underwater Weapons Establishment, Portland, where the Royal Navy would test equipment for undersea warfare.
-Around 1955 he became involved around with Ethel Gee, known as "Bunty", a filing clerk who also worked at the base.
+Around 1955 he became involved with Ethel Gee, known as "Bunty", a filing clerk who also worked at the base.

 Houghton had his access to secret papers restricted around 1956 after he took secret papers out of the strongroom without the consent of his superiors.
 By this time, he was passing secrets to Polish spies, who sent them to the Soviets.
 He persuaded Gee, apparently telling her of his connection to the Russians, to assist him in gaining access to documents for which he did not have clearance.
 Gee passed them to Houghton, and he would photograph them.
-On the first Saturday of each month, Houghton would go to London, sometimes with Gee, and exchange packages with a contact whom they knew as Gordon Lonsdale, in reality Konon Molody, a non-official (illegal) KGB intelligence agent posing as a Canadian businessman who was the mastermind of what was to be called the Portland Spy Ring.
+On the first Saturday of each month, Houghton would go to London, sometimes with Gee, and exchange packages with a contact whom they knew as Gordon Lonsdale, in reality Konon Molody, a non-official (illegal) KGB intelligence agent posing as a Canadian businessman who was the mastermind of what was to be called the Portland spy ring.

 Houghton's drinking did not stop, and he was living far beyond his salary, which brought him under suspicion.
-MI5 placed him under surveillance and found other members of the Portland Spy Ring.
+MI5 placed him under surveillance and found other members of the Portland spy ring.

 In his book Spycatcher, Peter Wright claimed that Houghton first came to MI5's attention when a Polish mole, codenamed Sniper, reported he had information about a Russian spy in the British Navy.
-According to Wright, Sniper did not know the name of the spy but said that it sounded like Houghton.
+According to Wright, Sniper did not know the name of the spy but said that it sounded like "Horton".
 Sniper also obtained documents that had been sent by the spy, helping MI5 to determine who had access to the documents.
 The information from Sniper said the spy had been sent home from Warsaw for drunkenness, pointing to Houghton.